custom-components/ble_monitor/info.md

 # NB!: This is a Beta version

-# Changes in 2.0.2-beta

-- Remove battery from Yeelight Remote Control (not broadcasted) (YLYK01YL)
-- Split binary sensor in one binary sensor for short press and one for long press

-# Changes in 2.0.1-beta

-- Fix for getting xiaomi_index for Yeelight Remote Control (YLYK01YL)
-- Remove exception for Yeelight Remote Control (YLYK01YL) in packet_id check

-# Changes in 2.0.0-beta
+# Changes in 2.1.0-beta

-- Add initial support for Yeelight Remote Control (YLYK01YL)
+- Add initial support for Yeelight Rotating dimmer (YLKG08YL) (with help of @rezmus)

 {% endif %}
 {% if installed or pending_update %}

-# Changes in 1.9.2
+# Changes in 2.0.0

-- Add initial support for Xiaomi Mi Electric Toothbrush T500.
-This version is a first draft.
-We are looking into the meaning of the different states.
-If you have more info which state corresponds to what, please post a message in [issue #319](https://github.com/custom-components/ble_monitor/issues/319)
-- Add additional Qingping CGG1 sensors that use a different type code (thanks @swingerman)
-- Battery entities are now enabled by default.
-You can disable battery entities with `batt_entities: False`
-- Expand functionality of the `report_unknown` function, you can now specify a specific format to log (`Xiaomi`, `Qingping`, `ATC`, `Mi Scale` or `Kegtron`) or you can even log all BLE advertisements (use `Other`).
-- Bug fix for too short encrypted messages, fixes #322
+- Add support for Yeelight Remote (YLYK01YL)
+- Fix type in configuration screen (@syssi)

 {% endif %}